Despite solar panels growing in popularity, there remain some common myths around the renewable energy source

 If you need any more convincing, just consider the fact that the world’s leading solar power producer is Germany, a country with a fairly comparable climate to the UK.

-Another common myth related to the fact that your Feed-in Tariff — the rate you get paid for the energy you generate — is linked to your energy supplier.
+Another common myth related to the fact that the Smart Export Guarantee is linked to your energy supplier.

 This rate, and the solar panels themselves, are yours.
 That means you can switch energy companies as many times as you like to make sure you’re getting the best deal on your energy.